The Best of Burgundy

 Burgundy

-Depart for Dijon with a morning visit to Maison Louis Latour, home to Burgundy’s largest Grand Cru holdings.
-Tour the historic Château du Clos de Vougeot, a magnificent medieval estate central to Burgundy’s wine heritage.
+Depart for Dijon with a visit to Maison Louis Latour, home to Burgundy’s largest grand cru holdings, followed by lunch in a local eatery.
+Continue with a tour of the historic Château du Clos Vougeot, a magnificent medieval estate central to Burgundy’s wine heritage.
 Established by Cistercian monks in the 12th century, it stands as a symbol of tradition and craftsmanship with its grand wine presses and ancient cellars.
-After exploring this iconic site, enjoy lunch at a local eatery.
-End the day with a tasting at Château de Marsannay, a distinguished estate known for its exceptional range of wines, from elegant reds to fresh whites and celebrated rosés.
-As the gateway to the Côte de Nuits, this winery is steeped in tradition yet embraces innovation, offering a fascinating glimpse into Burgundy’s evolving wine landscape.
-Enjoy a leisurely evening in Dijon.
+Enjoy an evening on your own in Dijon.

 Included Meals: Breakfast, Lunch